Using the code for the training¶

-If you made any changes to the code you have to get them out of the way first:
+If you made any changes to the code you have to get them out of the way first.
+This inviolved two things

-This will stash away your changes but not delete them.
+It will move away changes to files that are part of the package but not delete them.
 You can get them back later.
 You should learn about the command git stash before you try reapply stashed changes.

 Updating the code-package¶

-This section if for training who want to update the code in
+This section is for trainers who want to update the code in

-ploneconf.site wfter changing something in the training documentation.
+ploneconf.site after changing something in the training documentation.